xmlynek/FEI-PPDS-2023/README.md

 > Semaphores are a signalization mechanism that coordinate access to shared resources between multiple threads or processes.
 They maintain a count of the number of available resources, allowing threads or processes to wait or signal based on the current count.
 Semaphores provide a powerful way to achieve synchronization and avoid issues such as race conditions and priority inversion. [^3]

-## Sample output
+### Sample output for implementation with the single cook
-This is the sample output for 5 savages, 3 servings inside the pot, and the single cook.
+This is the sample output for implementation with the single cook having 5 savages, 3 servings inside the pot, and the single cook.
 Note that your output may be different.
 ```
 Savage 0 joined the party.
 Savages waiting: 1